Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Results

-The synergy, $S$, as defined by Ref.~\cite{kanarik_ALE_synergy}, quantitatively compares the etch depth using only individual steps of the ALE cycle to the etching obtained with the full etch cycle as $S=(1 - (\alpha+\beta)/EPC_{cycle})\times 100$, where $\alpha$ is the EPC of the H$_2$ half-cycle, $\beta$ is the EPC of the SF$_6$/Ar half-cycle, and $EPC_{cycle}$ is the EPC of the full cycle.
-For the present process in which a thickness increase is observed after H$_2$ exposure, we calculated the synergy assuming zero EPC for that step.
-We obtain a synergy value of 88\% for the nominal recipe.
-If we consider a variation of the recipe where the H$_2$ half step is 30 seconds long, we achieve an EPC of $10.1 \pm 0.5$ \AA/cycle, corresponding to four cationic layer distances, with a synergy of $94$\%.
-These synergy values are compatible with typical synergy values reported in Ref.~\cite{kanarik_rethinking_etch}.
+The synergy, $S$, as defined by Ref.~\cite{kanarik_ALE_synergy}, quantitatively compares the etch depth using only individual steps of the ALE cycle to the etching obtained with the full etch cycle as $S=(1 - (\alpha+\beta)/EPC)\times 100$, where $\alpha$ and $\beta$ are the etch rate of the H$_2$ plasma and SF$_6$/Ar half-cycles, respectively; and $EPC$ is the etch rate of the full cycle.
+For the present process in which a thickness increase is observed after H$_2$ plasma exposure, we take a conservative approach and calculated the synergy assuming zero EPC for that step.
+We obtain a synergy value of 96.9\% for the nominal recipe.
+This synergy value is comparable with typical synergy values reported in Ref.~\cite{kanarik_rethinking_etch}.

 We also investigated alternate ALE recipes using O$_2$/SF$_6$ or Cl$_2$/BCl$_3$ plasma exposures for the removal step.
-The O$_2$/SF$_6$ ALE process yielded an etch rate of $0.88 \pm 0.05$ nm/cycle over 20 cycles.
-The half-step EPCs for the H$_2$ and O$_2$/SF$_6$ step are 0 and 0.3 \AA/cycle, respectively, and the synergy for this process is 96\%.
-The Cl$_2$/BCl$_3$ ALE process yielded an EPC of $0.93 \pm 0.06$ nm/cycle over 20 cycles; the half-step EPCs for the H$_2$ and Cl$_2$/BCl$_3$ step are 0 and 0.6 \AA/cycle, respectively, and the synergy for this process is 94\%.
+The O$_2$/SF$_6$ ALE process yielded an etch rate of $2.24 \pm 0.01$ nm/cycle over 20 cycles.
+The half-step EPCs for the H$_2$ and O$_2$/SF$_6$ plasma step are -0.04 and 0.01 nm/cycle, respectively.
+The synergy for this process is 99.5\%, with the H$_2$ plasma half step assumed to be 0 EPC for purposes of calculation as previously noted.
+The Cl$_2$/BCl$_3$ ALE process yielded an EPC of $1.65 \pm 0.03$ nm/cycle over 20 cycles; the half-step EPCs for the H$_2$ and Cl$_2$/BCl$_3$ plasma step are -0.04 and 0.14 nm/cycle, respectively, and the synergy for this process is 91.5\%.
+While the reaction mechanisms of the three processes were not studied in this work, the possible reactions are hypothesized to be fluorine or chlorine radicals forming volatile compounds such as NbF$_5$, NbOF$_3$, OF$_2$, NbOCl$_x$, and BOCl$_x$ as occurs in RIE of LN \cite{Cl_RIE_LN, 2021_LN_Fcompounds}.